[Copilot Studio] I tried distributing a generated Word report as a download link via a flow

 Source: FAQ for Copilot Studio billing and licensing | Microsoft Learn

-For the scope of this verification (template creation, flow building, test runs), you can try it without worrying about billing for these reasons.
+Within the scope of verification (template creation, flow building, test runs), you can try these out without worrying about billing for these reasons.

-On the other hand, billing in production use varies depending on the connector classification, license, and number of executions.
-Check the Power Platform Admin Center (Licensing > Copilot Studio) for prerequisites before production deployment.
+On the other hand, billing in production use depends on the connector classification, license, and number of executions.
+Check the prerequisites in the Power Platform admin center (Licensing > Copilot Studio) before production deployment.

 7. Summary

-A Word file generated with Document output cannot be distributed directly through the agent's chat.
+Word files generated by Document output cannot be distributed directly through the agent's chat.

-By inserting an agent flow as the distribution boundary, you can save it to OneDrive and return an organization-internal sharing link.
+By inserting an agent flow as the distribution boundary, you can save the file to OneDrive and return an organization-only sharing link.

-In this verification, the entire flow — from a natural language request to Word generation, saving, and returning a sharing link — worked end-to-end.
+In this verification, the end-to-end flow from a natural language request to Word generation, saving, and returning a sharing link all worked seamlessly.

-When distribution is included, you also need to be mindful of the sharing link's access scope (default is anonymous), as well as the connector classification and billing.
+Including distribution means you also need to be aware of the sharing link's scope (default is anonymous), as well as the connector classification and billing.

-Verification can be tried easily through test runs, but for production use, plan for channel publishing (user license) and connector/billing prerequisites.
+Verification can be tried easily with test runs, but for production use, plan for the prerequisites of channel publishing (user license) and connectors/billing.

-In the next (final) installment, I will integrate all the steps covered so far (collection, aggregation, charts, insights, documentation, distribution) into a single agent.
+In the next installment (the final one), I'll integrate all the steps so far (collection, aggregation, charts, insights, documentation, and distribution) into a single agent.